blackducksoftware/synopsys-detect/README.md

 ## Overview

-Synopsys Detect is Black Duck's intelligent scan client that scans code bases in your projects and folders to perform compositional analysis.
-Synopsys Detect sends scan results to Black Duck, which generates risk analysis when identifying open source components, licenses, and security vulnerabilities.
+Synopsys Detect scans code bases in your projects and folders to perform compositional analysis and functions as a Black Duck intelligent scan client.
+Synopsys Detect can send scan results to Black Duck, which generates risk analysis when identifying open source components, licenses, and security vulnerabilities.

 ## Build